Techtonica/curriculum/practice/project_collaboration.md

 ### Week 10 Group Project: Collaborative Project Design and Development

-This lesson guides participants through collaborating on a project with multiple contributors to build a shared application with a single, cohesive outcome.
-This experience will help develop essential teamwork, planning, and Git collaboration skills.
+This lesson introduces participants to collaborating with multiple contributors on a shared project, helping them gain experience in team communication, task division, and Git workflow in a real-world setting.
+Participants will work on the **Animal Sighting Tracker** project concurrently, implementing collaborative skills while managing both projects efficiently.

 ---